instructlab/instructlab/README.md

  2. `~/.local/share/instructlab/datasets/`: Contains data output from the SDG phase, built on modifications to the taxonomy repository.
  3. `~/.local/share/instructlab/taxonomy/`: Contains the skill and knowledge data.
  4. `~/.local/share/instructlab/checkpoints/`: Contains the output of the training process

- On MacOS, these directories will be under `Library/Application Support/instructlab`.
-This directory setup is temporary in 0.18.0 and will mimic the Linux paths in future releases.
-The models directory will be under `Library/Caches/instructlab`.

 ### 📥 Download the model